-In October, Ochsner Health System was awarded a V Foundation-designated grant to create educational materials to increase awareness for the benefits of cancer clinical trials to minority populations.
+In October, Ochsner Health was awarded a V Foundation-designated grant to create educational materials to increase awareness for the benefits of cancer clinical trials to minority populations.
 Designated grants are inspired by particular areas of scientific interest and/or geographic reach and are selected on the basis of scientific merit determined by the V Foundation’s scientific advisors.

 The V Foundation for Cancer Research was founded in 1993 by ESPN and the late Jim Valvano.
 Since 1993, the Foundation has funded more than $150 million in cancer research grants nationwide.
 It awards 100 percent of all direct cash donations to cancer research and related programs.
 The Foundation awards peer-reviewed grants through a competitive awards process vetted by a world-renowned Scientific Advisory Committee.

 Ochsner Cancer Institute provides multidisciplinary care for adult and pediatric cancer patients.
 These patients benefit from a collaborative approach to cancer care by a highly skilled team of physicians, oncology nurses, social workers, researchers and other healthcare professionals.
 Ochsner is currently ranked in the top 10% in the nation for cancer care by CareChex and has been recognized as High Performing in Cancer Care by U.S. News & World Report.